Anguszzzzzzz/steam-clips-exporter/README.md

 [Install]
 WantedBy=multi-user.target
 ```

-Replace `<path-to-your-script-location>` with the actual path to your script.
+2. Replace: `<your-steam-recording-directory>`, `<your-output-directory>`, and `<path-to-your-script-location>` with the appropriate paths on your system.
-Replace `<your-username>` with the actual username of the user running this script.
+Replace `<your-username>` with the username of the user who will be running this script.
-Save the file.
+Save the file and exit the editor.

-2. Reload systemd daemon to pick up changes: `sudo systemctl daemon-reload`
+3. Reload systemd daemon to pick up changes: `sudo systemctl daemon-reload`

-3. Start and enable the service: `sudo systemctl start steam-clips-exporter.service` and `sudo systemctl enable steam-clips-exporter.service`
+4. Start the service: `sudo systemctl start steam-clips-exporter.service`

-4. You can check the status of your service: `sudo systemctl status steam-clips-exporter.service` or view the logs of your service: `sudo journalctl -u steam-clips-exporter.service`
+5. Check the status of your service and confirm that it is running successfully: `sudo systemctl status steam-clips-exporter.service`, or view the logs of your service: `sudo journalctl -u steam-clips-exporter.service`

-5. Enable your service to start automatically on boot: `sudo systemctl enable steam-clips-exporter.service`
+6. If everything works as expected, enable your service to start automatically on boot: `sudo systemctl enable steam-clips-exporter.service`

 ## Contributing